johnae/relativity/README.md

 Please first note that this is incredibly __raw__, far from completed and will probably need a bit of redesign (I'd like to use more Luaisms in places if possible).
 There are some missing pieces still.
 It should be usable however.

-Relativity is sort of arel (https://github.com/rails/arel) but for moonscript/lua.
+Relativity is sort of [arel](https://github.com/rails/arel) but for moonscript/lua.
 As far as I know there is nothing like it (other than this) for Lua/MoonScript.
-This project owes alot to Rubys Arel and also to the nodejs project called rel (https://github.com/yang/rel).
+This project owes alot to Rubys Arel and also to the nodejs project called [rel](https://github.com/yang/rel).
 It also shares some caveats with that project, namely:

 * No database connections, it only builds queries.
 * Where ruby can do funky stuff, lua sometimes can.
 When possible